Honest Advice for Where to Stay in Tokyo for First-Time & Repeat Travellers

 Disclaimer: I paid for each of these hotels with my own money and am reviewing them unbeknownst to the hotel owners, management or staff.

-And contrary to other advice you may have read, I believe Shinjuku is not the best area to stay in Tokyo – I’ll explain why down the page.
-If you’re interested, here’s why I personally don’t choose Airbnb and similar services.
+Contrary to other advice, I believe Shinjuku is not the best area to stay in Tokyo – I’ll explain why down the page.
+And if you’re interested, here’s why I personally don’t choose Airbnb and similar services.

 All within the mid-range price bracket (3 – 4 star hotels), the following accommodations are ideal whether you’re a Tokyo first time visitor, or a repeat visitor like me.